Domenic Lombardo, San Diego Criminal Defense Lawyer

 As criminal defense lawyers we are familiar with what are euphemistically known as “collateral consequences.”
 We know a conviction can harm our clients in myriad unanticipated ways, causing nearly irreversible obstacles to unfettered freedom.
 Criminal history aggregators, consumer reporting agencies, private investigations, and the internet, all contribute to the perpetual harm suffered by our clients for even a single criminal justice event.

 California’s criminal justice model does include rehabilitative provisions such as provisions to seal arrest records, prefiling diversion programs, court diversion programs, and expungements.
-But short of the elusive Governor’s Pardon, these provisions, standing alone, do not go far enough to redress the harm resulting from having a criminal record.
+However, short of the elusive Governor’s Pardon, these provisions, standing alone, do not go far enough to redress the harm resulting from having a criminal record.

 California has recently adopted legislation that goes a long way to insuring certain arrests and criminal convictions will not be disclosed to parties outside of the criminal justice arena.
 Importantly, the new laws provide sealing of certain conviction history.